qemu/qemu/docs/devel/qapi-code-gen.rst

  { 'command': 'migrate_recover',
    'data': { 'uri': 'str' }, 'allow-oob': true }

-See qmp-spec.txt for out-of-band execution syntax and semantics.
+See the :doc:`/interop/qmp-spec` for out-of-band execution syntax and semantics.

 Commands supporting out-of-band execution can still be executed in-band.